 \subsection{Henselization of affine pairs}

-We will use the theory of henselian pairs and, in particular, a notion of a henselization $A^h_I$ of a commutative ring $A$ at an ideal $I$ (see~Appendix and~\cite[Section~0]{Gabber}).
-The geometric counterpart is this.
+Let us translate the previous section in the geometric language.
 Let $S=\spec A$ be a scheme and $T=\spec(A/I)$ be a closed subscheme.
-Then we define a category $\wN(S,T)$ whose objects are triples $(W',\pi':W'\to S,s': T\to W')$ satisfying the following conditions:\\ (i) $W'$ is affine;\\ (ii) $\pi'$ is an \'{e}tale morphism;\\ (iii) $\pi'\circ s'$ coincides with the inclusion $T\hookrightarrow S$ (thus $s'$ is a closed embedding).
+Then we define a category $\wN(S,T)$ whose objects are triples $(W,\pi:W\to S,s: T\to W)$ satisfying the following conditions:\\ (i) $W$ is affine;\\ (ii) $\pi$ is an \'{e}tale morphism;\\ (iii) $\pi\circ s$ coincides with the inclusion $T\hookrightarrow S$ (thus $s$ is a closed embedding).

-A morphism from $(W',\pi',s')$ to $(W'',\pi'',s'')$ in this category is a morphism $\rho:W'\to W''$ such that $\pi''\circ\rho=\pi'$ and $\rho\circ s'=s''$.
-Note that such $\rho$ is automatically \'etale by~\cite[Ch.~6, Prop.
-4.7]{LNM146}.
+A morphism from $(W,\pi,s)$ to $(W',\pi',s')$ in this category is a morphism $\rho:W\to W'$ such that $\pi'\circ\rho=\pi$ and $\rho\circ s=s'$.
+Note that such $\rho$ is automatically \'etale by~\cite[Cor.~17.3.5]{EGAIV.4}.